 Teacher Toolbox (Beach)

 For schools visiting the beach, the park offers a Teacher Toolbox for free checkout.
 This toolbox contains a variety of lesson plans about Great Salt Lake, with all the necessary supplies to conduct those activities.
-Lesson plans are geared toward a 4th grade education level but can be adapted to fit your individual needs.
+Lesson plans are geared toward a 4th-grade education level but can be adapted to fit your individual needs.

 The Education Group Rate is $1.00/person (including adults) with advanced reservations.
 Student groups must be chaperoned by no less than 1 adult to every 10 students.

 Great Salt Lake Education Packet